 In short, the stress in our life is not "out there."
 There are no stressful jobs, no stressful people, nor any stressful situations.
 There is a very real response in you.
 But if you tell yourself a job is stressful or a person is stressful, your life will always be miserable.
 You have more "say-so" over your life than you think.

-There are typically three ways we feel stress: the good stress (e.g. excitement, challenge, novelty), the intense stress known as acute (which is draining or even traumatic) and the ongoing and unforgiving stress known as chronic.
+There are typically three ways we feel stress: the good stress (e.g. excitement, challenge, novelty), the intense stress known as acute stress (which is draining or even traumatic) and the ongoing and unforgiving stress known as chronic stress.
 The last two categories of stress are bad for the brain.

 For much of our lives, we thought of education as a position for lifelong employment with a reasonable amount of security.
 This helped us have more certainty about our lives.
 But everything's changed.
 No, really.
 Read this until you really, really get it.
 Stop expecting things to be like they were years ago.
 The rules have changed!